How to Use Flight Simulation for Real Pilot Training

 Procedures Practice

-Use your simulator to master cockpit flows and checklists.
+Probably should have led with this section, honestly.
+Use your simulator to nail cockpit flows and checklists.
 Before your next flight lesson, mentally rehearse the entire flight using the simulator.
-Practice engine start sequences, pre-takeoff checks, and approach briefings until they become automatic.
+Practice engine start sequences, pre-takeoff checks, approach briefings — do it all until it becomes automatic.
+That’s when the magic happens.

-For instrument students, procedure practice is perhaps simulation’s greatest value.
-Load an approach plate, brief it as you would in the aircraft, and fly the procedure multiple times until the timing and configuration management become intuitive.
-Then fly it again with partial panel failures or unusual situations.
+For instrument students especially, procedure practice might be simulation’s single greatest contribution.
+Load up an approach plate, brief it exactly like you would in the airplane, and fly the procedure five, ten, fifteen times until the timing and configuration management become second nature.
+Then throw in some partial panel failures or unusual situations just to keep yourself honest.

 Navigation Skills

-Glass cockpit familiarization is another strength.
-If your training aircraft features a Garmin G1000 or similar avionics suite, the exact interface is available in simulation.
-Learning button locations and navigation logic at home means more productive time in the actual aircraft.
+That’s what makes glass cockpit familiarization endearing to us pilots — you can learn the entire interface before ever sitting in the real airplane.
+If your training aircraft has a Garmin G1000 or similar avionics suite, the exact same interface is available in simulation.
+Learning where every button lives and how the navigation logic flows means you’ll spend way more productive time in the actual aircraft instead of fumbling with screens.

 Emergency Procedures

-Configure random failures in your simulator and practice recognition and response.
-The ability to experience dozens of emergency scenarios prepares you mentally for situations that might occur once—or never—in actual flight.
+Set up random failures in your simulator and practice recognition and response.
+Where else can you experience dozens of emergency scenarios safely?
+This kind of mental preparation gets you ready for situations that might happen once in a career — or never — during actual flight.

 What Simulation Cannot Teach